 Press and hold the FILTER button for more than five seconds to replace the filter mechanically.
+See page 56 for details.

 - •The filter cannot be rewound. - When the filter is replaced, the total accumulated time of the filter use is automatically set to 0.